jlouis/etorrent/documentation/bep-12-15-interaction.md

 specification.

 Then, treat this tier-list as a flat list of announce URLs.
-That is, concatenate T1, T2, ..., Tk to form a single list.
-Ff udp:// and http:// announce URLs are *equivalent* as per the above definition of equivalence, swap them to make the udp:// schema come first, disregarding tiers.
+That is, concatenate T1, T2, ..., Tk to form a single list. udp:// and http:// announce URLs are *equivalent* as per the above definition of equivalence, swap them to make the udp:// schema come first, disregarding tiers.
 Note that this allows the udp:// schema url to